 Also situated in the Upper town this museum is everything but not ordinary.
-At the beginning, this idea to expose the relics of broken relationships, was a travelling exhibition.
+In the beginning, this idea to expose the relics of broken relationships was a traveling exhibition.
 But since 2011 one of the palaces of Zagreb’s Upper Town hosts a museum.
 It also has a coffee bar so you can have a break.

 Lotrščak Tower and the Grič cannon

 Enjoy in a beautiful panoramic view of Zagreb from Lotrščak Tower and wait for noon when the Grič cannon fires as a sign for the bell-ringers of the city's churches.
 This marking of midday is a tradition from 1877.